Go to the Students section

 Download a pdf version

-to ensure business continuity and to avoid breaches of the law and statutory, regulatory or contractual obligations.
-3. Protection of Personal Data The
+information to ensure business continuity and to avoid breaches of the law and statutory, regulatory or contractual obligations.

-personal information, must comply with the Data Protection Principles which are set out in the Data Protection Act 1998 (the 1998 Act).
-Responsibilities under the 1998 Act are set out in the Data Protection Policy.
-4. Information Security Responsibilities 4.1
+personal information, must comply with the Data Protection Principles which are set out in the Data Protection Act 2018 (the 2018 Act).
+Responsibilities under the 2018 Act are set out in the Data Protection Policy.

-procedures, both during and, where appropriate, after his or her time at the University.
-4.2
+and procedures, both during and, where appropriate, after his or her time at the University.

-Authorised Use: University IT facilities must only be used for authorised purposes.
-The University may from time to time monitor or investigate usage of IT facilities; and any person found using IT facilities or systems for unauthorised purposes, or
+6.1 Authorised Use: University IT facilities must only be used for authorised purposes.
+The University may from time to time monitor or investigate usage of IT facilities; and any person found using IT facilities or systems for unauthorised

-without authorised access, may be subject to disciplinary, and where appropriate, legal proceedings.
-6.2
+purposes, or without authorised access, may be subject to disciplinary, and where appropriate, legal proceedings.

 information from such logs, to officers of the law or to support disciplinary proceedings, shall only occur (i) when required by or consistent with law; (ii) when there is reason to believe that a violation of law or of a University policy has taken